StarNamer/dactyl-manuform-all/ducktyl/README.md

 ## Flashing the firmware

 You can find all information on how to flash the right firmware onto the keyboard [here](https://github.com/OutstandingOof/qmk_firmware/tree/ducktyl_manuform/keyboards/handwired/ducktyl_manuform).
 The firmware should work if you did everything like i did.
-If you changed things up, I'd advise you to read my in-depht documetation so you can replicate my steps to adapt the firmware to your needs.
+If you changed things up, I'd advise you to read my [in-depht documentation](https://github.com/OutstandingOof/ducktyl-manuform/blob/master/ducktyl/in-depht_documentation.md) so you can replicate my steps to adapt the firmware to your needs.

 ## Finishing touches